Skip to Content

 It’s the perfect stash buster (all of the yarn in it is from my own stash, and yes, I do have a large stash!) and it was great as a project to make just a row or two of at a time.

-It’s only a four-row repeat and you change colour nice and regularly so is really fun to do too!
+This blanket is made up of only a four-row repeat and you can change colour nice and regularly which makes it so much fun.

 Yarn